 It’s helpful to know how to value an insurance agency.
 If you decide to sell your insurance company, this information can help ensure you receive a fair market evaluation.

-The good news is you do not have to carry out the business valuation calculations yourself: a certified business appraiser can determine your agency’s value for you.
+And, the good news is that you don’t have to carry out the business valuation calculations yourself: a certified business appraiser can determine your agency’s value for you.

 Are you ready to sell?